fox-it/cryptophp/scripts/README.md

 3. Files will either reported as suspicious or confirmed CryptoPHP shell as follows:

-		Recursively scanning directory: /var/www
+		File matching patterns: ['*.png', '*.gif', '*.jpg', '*.bmp'] Recursively scanning directory: /
+		 /home/www/social.png: CRYPTOPHP DETECTED! (version: 1.0)
+		 /var/www/images/social.png: CRYPTOPHP DETECTED! (version: 1.0a)
-		/var/www/web/images/social.png: CRYPTOPHP DETECTED!
+		 /tmp/thumbs/admin/assets/images/thumb.png: CRYPTOPHP DETECTED! (version: 0.3x555)

-		/var/www/web/images/social1.png: POSSIBLE CRYPTOPHP!
+The pattern for file matching can be changed using the `--patterns`.
+For example to scan all files you could specify:

+	$ ./check_filesystem.py --patterns '*.*' /home
+	File matching patterns: ['*']
+	Recursively scanning directory: /home

 check_url.py
 ------------

+	$ ./check_url.py --help
+	Usage: check_url.py [options] url [...]

+	Options:
+	  -h, --help            show this help message and exit -l FILE, --load=FILE  load urls from file
+	  --ua1=UA              normal user agent [default: nobot]
+	  --ua2=UA              webcrawler user agent [default: msnbot]
+	  -n, --no-color        no color output [default: False] -v, --verbose         verbose output [default: False]

-You can use this script to determine if your website is affected by CryptoPHP.
+You can use this script to determine if your website is affected by CryptoPHP and performing the Blackhat SEO as described in our whitepaper.
-It does this by perfoming two HTTP requests, one and one without a webcrawler user agent.
+It does this by perfoming two HTTP requests, one with and one without a webcrawler user agent.

+This script can be run remotely and does not have to be executed on the affected server.

 1. Download and make the script executable: